core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 ~~~~~~~~~~~
 {: #l-values-as-bytes title="Maximum length of each message (in bytes)" artwork-align="center"}

+With regards to the limit for 'l', the recommended 'l' value for the algorithms shown in {{algorithm-limits}}, and for AEAD_AES_128_CCM_8, is 2^10 (16384 bytes) and 2^8 (4096 bytes) respectively.
+Considering that a typical MTU size is 1500 bytes, and the fact that the maximum block size when using block-wise transfers with CoAP is 1024 bytes (see {{Section 2 of RFC7959}}), it is unlikely that a larger size of 'l' than what is recommended makes sense to use in typical network setups.

 ## Additional Information in the Security Context # {#context}